abishek-joshua/Kidney-Disease-Prediction/README.md

 ## Contributing

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your proposed changes.

----

-Feel free to modify this README further to better fit your project's details or if additional sections are needed.